 Interests & Risks

-At this age, youth are greatly influenced by their peers and have a “pseudo-maturity” which often makes them feel that they can handle more than they are developmentally ready for.
+At this age, teens are greatly influenced by their peers and have “pseudo-maturity” which often makes them feel that they can handle more than they are developmentally ready for.
 They seek acceptance and belonging while also forming their own identity through experimentation and risk taking.

-Whether it’s a lip-syncing app or gaming platform, live streaming lets teens share their personal perspectives and creativity in real time and engage directly with others.
-However, parents need to understand teens could be sharing content with more people than just their friends.
+Livestreaming lets teens share their perspectives and creativity in real time and engage with others.
+However, youth need to understand they could be sharing content with more people than just their friends.

-• Screenshots of videos can be captured and the videos themselves can be recorded using a separate program.
-Once saved by others, it can be easily misused to embarrass or exploit teens.
+• Screenshots of videos can be taken and the videos themselves can be screen recorded.
+Once saved by others, it can be easily misused to embarrass or harm teens.

-• Depending on the app, platform, or website there may be limited privacy controls, so teens don’t always know the people who are watching.
-Children can be followed and viewed by adults.
+• Depending on the app, platform, or website, there may be limited privacy controls, so teens don’t always know the people watching.
+They can be followed and viewed by adults.

-• The perceived intimacy of live streaming could lead teens to share too much personal information.
-Even if you don’t give out your real name, you could be giving away your identity or location in other ways.
+• The perceived intimacy of livestreaming could lead teens to share too much personal information.
+Even if they don’t give out their real name, they could be giving away their identity or location in other ways.

-• Many live stream apps and platforms have private messaging options, which are often on by default, meaning anyone can direct message teens.
+• Many livestream apps and platforms have private messaging options, which are often on by default, meaning anyone can direct message youth.

 • Become familiar with the apps, platforms, and websites your teen is streaming on and watching.
 Review the system’s privacy settings, parental controls (if applicable), and how to report inappropriate content and behaviour.

-• If your child is 13+, consider if they are developmentally in a position to understand risks/consequences and safeguard themselves while using the app.
+• Consider if your teen is developmentally able to understand risks/consequences and safeguard themselves while using the app.

-• Help teens set up privacy settings.
-With a private account, users can approve or deny followers, restrict who can view their content, and limit incoming messages to followers only.
+• Help set up privacy settings.
+On some platforms users can set up a private account, allowing them to approve or deny followers, restrict who can view their content, and limit incoming messages to followers only.
 Remind your teen to limit followers to people they know offline.

-• Many times teens live stream at night in their bedrooms when parents are asleep or unaware.
-It’s a good idea to remove devices from teens’ rooms before bed, as well as consider turning off the Wi-Fi.
+• Many times, youths livestream at night in their bedrooms when parents are asleep or unaware.
+It’s a good idea to turn off the Wi-Fi and consider removing devices from your teen's room before bedtime.

-• Explain to teens the consequences of live streaming.
-It’s already hard to erase your online footprint as it is but what’s even harder is taking back something when you are streaming it live for everyone to see.
+• Explain to teens the consequences of livestreaming.
+It’s already hard to erase your digital footprint as it is and even harder to take back something when they are streaming it live for everyone to see.

 Apps

-Apps not only provide teens with entertainment (gaming, music, videos, etc.), they are also a primary way to communicate with other peers.
-Texting, messaging and other social media apps keep teens connected to friends and family 24/7 and provide them with prompt reactions from other users in the form of likes, followers and comments.
-As a parent/guardian it’s important to understand the purpose of apps and how your child may be negatively impacted by using them.
+Apps are a primary way to communicate with peers.
+Texting, messaging, and other social media apps keep teens connected to friends and family 24/7 and provide them with instant reactions from other users in the form of likes, followers, and comments.
+As a parent or caregiver, it’s important to understand the purpose of apps and how your child may be negatively impacted by using them.

-• Some apps give the user a sense of security that their information, images or videos are only being shared temporarily.
-However, there are ways for other users to capture shared information (i.e. screenshot on Snapchat).
+• Some apps give users a sense of security that their information, images or videos are only being shared temporarily.
+However, there are ways for other users to save or screenshot shared information.

-• Many apps use location services when enabled on the device to identify the location of the user of the app through GPS technology.
+• Many apps use location services when enabled on the device to identify the user’s location through GPS technology.
 Some apps encourage the user to “check in” or share their location, while others may share location without asking for user input each time.
+This feature allows other users to track your teen’s daily movements.

 • Apps can be hidden on a device.
-Icons can be arranged discreetly, or placed into a folder on a user’s device so they are no longer visible at a quick glance.
+Icons can be arranged discreetly, placed into folder on a user’s device, or hidden from the home screen so they are no longer visible at a quick glance.

-• More specific risks related to gaming, chat, messaging and social networking apps can be found under the headings for these types of services below.
+• More specific risks related to gaming, chat, messaging, and social media apps can be found under the headings for these types of services below.

 • Become familiar with parental controls on phones and tablets.
-Some devices allow parents to limit access to specific apps, social media sites, Internet content and features available within the device.
-For example, on iPhones and iPads parents can “Enable Restrictions” under the “Settings” icon.
-Yet, understand by this age many youth can bypass such settings.
+Some devices allow parents to limit access to specific apps, social media platforms, internet content, and features available within the device.

-• Download and sign up for apps with your teen.
-You may want to create an account for your child rather than allowing them to use your account.
+• Create an account for your teen rather than allowing them to use your account.
 The birthdate entered for an Apple ID account, for example, restricts what a user can download based on the age ratings for the apps.

 • Become familiar with popular apps your teen is asking to download.
-Understand their purpose, how information is shared and what information is needed to sign up for the account.
+Understand their purpose, how information is shared and what information is needed to sign up.

 • Set the expectation that you will monitor your teen’s use of their phone and discuss how and when you will do this.
 It’s important you follow through on what you have told your teen, and as required, enforce consequences for any inappropriate behaviour/actions.

-• Remind your teen that it is easy to lose control over what happens to texts, photos and videos sent through apps.
+• Remind your teen that it is easy to lose control over what happens to texts, photos, and videos sent through apps and not to share information that can identify their location, school, etc.

 Cameras

-• Some apps/services that utilize a device’s camera may give users a sense of security that their pictures and/or videos are only temporarily shared, but these apps/services may not be as secure as users believe they are.
+• Some apps/services that use a device’s camera may give users a sense of security that their pictures and/or videos are only temporarily shared, but these apps/services may not be as secure as users believe.
 Shared pictures and/or videos can be captured and forwarded to others.

 • Unless teens know the other person, there is no way of verifying who is on the other end.
-Pre-recorded content can be streamed in place of live content, giving the appearance that teens are speaking with someone “live.”
+Pre-recorded content can be streamed in place of live content, making it seem like teens are speaking with someone “live.”

 • Enable controls and privacy settings on apps that limit who can see posted photos or videos.
 Many times, default settings in apps are on “public.”
-Switching a profile to “private” makes posts only available to an approved list of people, “friends,” or “followers.”
+Switching a profile to “private” makes posts only available to an approved list of friends or followers.

 • Monitor your teen’s use of cameras on their devices, as well as the posting and exchanging of pictures and videos online.